polterguy/polterguy.github.io/tutorials/custom-design-ai-chatbot/index.md

 ![Editing your custom theme](/assets/images/editing-your-theme.png)

 **Notice**, how to edit your CSS is beyond the scope of this article, and you should obviously know and understand CSS in order to create your own theme.
+We recommend using for instance the _"Inspect"_ feature of your browser to see the CSS values of individual properties, and use this as the means to _"visually design"_ your AI chatbot during usage.

 ## Wrapping up